Wyatt Outlaw: Biography

 Outlaw's aggressive response to the night riders may have inflamed the anger of Klan sympathizers.
-The night of February 26, 1870, a party of unidentified men rode into Graham, dragged Outlaw from his home and hung him from an elm tree in the courthouse square in Graham, in what is now known as Sesquicentennial Park, located at 36°04′11.3″N 79°24′02.3″W. Outlaw's body bore on the chest a message from the perpetrators: "Beware, ye guilty, both black and white."
+The night of February 26, 1870, a party of unidentified men rode into Graham, dragged Outlaw from his home and hanged him from an elm tree in the courthouse square in Graham, in what is now known as Sesquicentennial Park, located at 36°04′11.3″N 79°24′02.3″W. Outlaw's body bore on the chest a message from the perpetrators: "Beware, ye guilty, both black and white."

 A local African-American man named Puryear claimed to know who was responsible for the lynching, but Puryear was soon found dead in a nearby pond.

 In 1873, Guilford County Superior Court Judge Albion Tourgee advocated for re-visiting the murder of Wyatt Outlaw.
 That year the Grand Jury of Alamance County brought felony indictments against 63 Klansmen, including 18 murder counts, in connection with the lynching of Wyatt Outlaw.
 Among those were James Bradshaw, Jesse Thompson, Michael Michael Thompson Teer, Geo.
 Mebane, Henry Robison, George Rogers, John S. Dixon, Walter Thornton, David Johnson, Curry Johnson, James Johnson, Thomas Tate, and Van Buren Holt.
 However, the Democratic-controlled state legislature repealed the laws under which most of these indictments had been brought, so the charges were dropped.
 No one was ever tried in connection with Outlaw's murder.